Handheld ultrasound + AI could bring breast cancer screening to remote areas

 Summary

-This study tests a low-cost, portable ultrasound device (POCUS) combined with artificial intelligence to detect breast cancer.
-It aims to see if this approach works as well as standard methods, especially in places where expensive equipment and experts are scarce.
-About 600 women with breast symptoms will take part.
+This study tests a low-cost, portable ultrasound device (POCUS) combined with artificial intelligence to detect breast cancer in women with suspicious symptoms.
+The goal is to see if this approach works as well as standard imaging, especially in places where expensive equipment is not available.
+About 600 women will take part, and the study will also check how well the AI can analyze the ultrasound images on its own.

 Disclaimer Read more